Adolph A. Weinman’s design of the Walking Liberty Half Dollar is arguably one of the most beautiful designs used on a U.S. silver coin.

 Walking Liberty Halves were made in Philadelphia, Denver, and San Francisco from 1916 to 1947.

-Well struck and attractive with crisp white luster.
+Well struck with crisp white luster.

 Blazing luster and well struck with a touch of russet toning at the rim.